lihebi/Helium/doc/document/configuration.md

 You need to copy from `helium.sample.xml` to `helium.xml`.

-There're some predefined config scripts:
+There're some predefined config scripts(not ready now because the config is still changing rapidly):

 * buildrate.xml
 * change.xml